-Year 2 Year 4 Year 6 enjoy exploring their learning environment.
+Year 2 Year 4 Year 6

+Children can have fun and enjoy exploring their learning environment.
 They are inquisitive and curious about the unknown.
-Children can recognise that enjoyment and enrichment and be taken from all areas of the curriculum.
-They are leveloping their own enterests and passion and are beginning to face new challenges with a readiness.
+Children can recognise that enjoyment and enrichment can be taken from all areas of the curriculum.
+They are developing their own interests and passion and are beginning to face new challenges with a readiness.
 Children can persevere and apply their previous knowledge and jump into new opportunities they are able to extract elements for personal enjoyment and are able to engage in all aspects.
 They can identify an opportunity for personal growth and enrichment, they can consider the positives in a situation and apply themselves accordingly.

+Collaborative